britram/rains-prototype/draft-trammell-rains-protocol.md

 shards (19) or assertions (20) keys.

-The value of the signatures (0) key is an array of one or more Signatures on the Zone as defined in {{signature}}.
+The value of the signatures (0) key is an array of one or more Signatures on the Zone as defined in {{signatures}}.
 Signatures on the Zone are to be verified against the appropriate key for the Zone in the given context.

 The value of the subject-zone (4) key is a UTF-8 encoded string containing the